Kairotic/liveloom/paper/paper.md

 warp-weighted loom design.
 The additional electro-mechanical parts do not replace the core functions of the loom, but rather augment them in order to allow threads to be selected using a computer language as well as directly by hand.
-The hardware and software design are available as open hardware/free software [@alex_mclean_kairotic/liveloom:_2019].
+The hardware and software designs are available as open hardware/free software [@alex_mclean_kairotic/liveloom:_2019].

-The live loom is fitted with a number of solenoids (currently sixteen), mounted on two axes to double the number that could otherwise fit in a given space.
+The Live Loom is fitted with a number of solenoids (currently sixteen), mounted on two axes to double the number that could otherwise fit in a given space.
 The solenoids are controlled by an arduino microcontroller, via a bank of relays.
 When activated, each